miron77s/open_rsai/README.md

 This project requires a number of dependencies to be installed on your system.
 All instructions below are tailored for Ubuntu 22.04 users.
 If you are using a different operating system, please adjust the commands accordingly.

+## Structure

+The Open Remote Sensing AI Library Core is provided with the following extension repositories:

+1. The [OpenRSAI-Algos](https://github.com/miron77s/open_rsai_algos) adding trainable greenery and hydro detectors (this repo may be used as standalone).
+2. The [OpenRSAI-Markup](https://github.com/miron77s/open_rsai_markup) appending dataset preparing toolchains to train detectors.
+3. The [OpenRSAI-QGIS](https://github.com/miron77s/open_rsai_qgis_plugins) provides plugins to integrate OpenRSAI detectors into QGIS environment.
+4. The [OpenRSAI-Data](https://github.com/miron77s/open_rsai_data) contains vector and downloadable raster data for detectors training and demonstration purposes alone with QGIS project files for visualization.

 ### Hardware

 OpenRSAI-Core utilities can be run in both classic and AI modes: